cpsusie/DotNetVault/DotNetVault/readme.txt

 See "DotNetVaultDescription.Pdf" for full description of this project.

+RELEASE NOTES VERSION 0.2.1.22-beta

+     This release adds a ReadWriteStringBuffer vault that provides thread-safe readonly, upgradable readonly and writable access to a StringBuilder object.
+It also (when binaries or source retrieved from GitHub) includes the "Clorton Game" which demonstrates usage of the readwrite vault and provides a stress test to validate its functionality.

+     "DotNetVault.Description.pdf" updated to reflect changes.

 RELEASE NOTES VERSION 0.2.1.9-alpha

     This release contains MAJOR feature updates but is still considered unstable alpha.